csmezz/CSCE146-f17-all/ExamReviews/Midterm1/Readme.md

     * Draw Stack at each operation
       * Push, Pop
     * Write a Stack using Links
-    * Write a Stack using Arrays
+      * Write Push and Pop Functions
 * Recursion
   * What data structure can be used to illustrate Recursion?
     * -> Stacks!
   * What does this recursive method do?
+    * Triangular Numbers
 * Searching and Sorting Algorithms
-  * Write BinarySearch
+  * Perform a BinarySearch
   * Do a Mergesort on a given array
-  * Write code for Mergesort
-  * Quicksort?
+  * Perform Quicksort on a given array
 * Asymptotics
   * Sort Big Oh by how fast they grow.
+  * Know what Big Oh Complexity an Algorithm has

 Leave time for other students to bring problems